 - Construction of a huge tunnel system (trucks can circulate in them) and underground trains.
 Most of those aren’t used at the moment.

 Analysis of the data available makes me reach at least one conclusion: this gigantic structure will eventually become much more than a regular commercial airport.
-It has the capacity to handle a huge amount of people and vehicles, leading observers to think that the structure might be used as military base and others even add that it will be used as a civilian concentration camp in the near future.
+It has the capacity to handle a huge amount of people and vehicles, leading observers to think that the structure might be used as a military base and others even add that it will be used as a civilian concentration camp in the near future.
 I will not advance on this subject because I do not have proof of those claims.
-I however would understand why such plans would be top secret.
+I, however, would understand why such plans would be top secret.
 Let’s look at the soothing, traveler-friendly art on display at the DIA.

 1- Horse of the Apocalypse

 What does it represent?
-The 1st thing that came to mind when I saw this horrendous piece (for an airport anyways) is the Pale horse of the Apocalypse.
+The 1st thing that came to mind when I saw this horrendous piece (for an airport anyway) is the Pale horse of the Apocalypse.
 It is the fourth horse in the book of Revelation in the Bible and is appropriately called “Death”.